3 Things You Should Know Before Relocating Air Conditioner Unit

 Furthermore, you won’t have the re-gassing and gas recovery tools necessary to get the job done in a safe and timely manner.

-Air conditioner relocation is a specialist job that should only be carried out by experienced and qualified professionals.
+Air con relocation is a specialist job that should only be carried out by experienced and qualified professionals.

-At HunterCON, our technicians can expertly move your split system air conditioner or ducted air conditioning vents, including all the electrical wiring, so you don’t have to hire an electrician separately.
+At HunterCON, our technicians can expertly move your split system air conditioner or ducted air con vents, including all the electrical wiring, so you don’t have to hire an electrician separately.

 You may only need to move your air conditioner temporarily, in order to make small changes to your home such as painting or moving furniture.